Queensland Council for Civil Liberties: Difficult Rights

 Protecting citizen privacy has been at the forefront of the Council's negotiations since their founding.
-The Council's job has been made more difficult since the introduction of social media sites and generally platforms for where a persons privacy could be jeopardised.
+The Council's job has been made more difficult since the introduction of social media sites and generally platforms where a person's privacy could be jeopardised.

 Also protecting the rights of criminals and in particular, the civil rights of sex offenders is an example of the difficult space the Council works in.
-In a recent article, following convicted child molester Dennis Ferguson's placement in Murgon, the Australian Council for Civil Liberties stated that the government must provide child molesters some form of protection from community uproar, attacks and generally restricting an individuals civil liberties.
+In a recent article, following convicted child molester Dennis Ferguson's placement in Murgon, the Australian Council for Civil Liberties stated that the government must provide child molesters some form of protection from community uproar, attacks and generally restricting an individual's civil liberties.

-The council spoke out in 2009 over the controversial 'drug driving' laws being introduced arguing that they breach ones civil liberties and that there will be an extension of police powers that accompany this.
+The council spoke out in 2009 over the controversial 'drug driving' laws being introduced arguing that they breach one's civil liberties and that there will be an extension of police powers that accompany this.

 In 2010 protesters in opposition to coal-seam gas mining took to the streets of Brisbane and complained of police officers taking unauthorised photos of them and asking for their contact details.
 QCCL president Michael Cope said at the time "police taking photos was an invasion of privacy and entirely unacceptable" and was similar to the days of Bjelke-Petersens reign when photos were taken of protesters and kept within government files.

 On 13 September 2010, QCCL president Michael Cope commented in The Courier-Mail on Brisbane lawyer, Alexander Stewart, who posted a YouTube video of himself smoking pages from the Bible and the Koran.
 The man appears to be smoking a green 'marijuana' type substance and says of the incident, "It's just a f—ing book.
 Who cares?
 It's your beliefs that matter.
 Quite frankly, if you are going to get upset about a book, you're taking life way too seriously."
 Cope commented on the event saying "I don't think on the face of it that what he's done is an offense nor do we think it should be".
 He said he did not believe that the anti-discrimination Act had been breached and also that "penalties had been removed from the Criminal Code for blasphemy."